Guaranteed 1st Year Students

 - Read and accept the terms of the Residence Agreement

 Read the Residence Agreement and accept the terms online.
-The 2018 – 2019 Residence Agreement will be updated in the Spring.
+The 2019 – 2020 Residence Agreement can be viewed here.

 - Pay your residence deposit (through Carleton Central)